cfengine/documentation/reference/language-concepts/classes.markdown

 ## Class scope

-Classes defined in bundles of type `common` are global in scope, whereas classes defined in all other bundle types are local.
+Classes defined in bundles of type `common` are global aka `namespace` in scope (globally available, can be seen from any bundle), whereas classes defined in all other bundle types are local aka `bundle` scoped (they can not be seen from other bundles).
 Classes are evaluated when the bundle is evaluated (and the bundles are evaluated in the order specified in the `bundlesequence`).

 Note that any class promise must have one - and only one - value constraint.
 That is, you may not leave [`expression`][classes#expression] in the example